Council Approved Dropped Kerb Contractors

 In most cases you don’t need to apply for anything from the council, we take care of all of that for you.
 We will submit the application and you will receive an email from the council on approval.

-A kerb drop is a legal requirement if you want to drive over the pavement onto your residential or commercial property.
+A kerb drop is a legal requirement if you want to drive over the pavement onto your property.

 Any entry onto a public highway from a residential or commercial driveway area must have a vehicle crossover.